About me

 I received my PhD from Zhejiang University, where I worked under the supervision of Prof. Dianhai Wang.
 My doctoral research focused on developing comprehensive urban traffic state evaluation systems, which have been successfully applied in real-world projects.
 From 2020 to 2022, I was working at Imperial College London as a visiting scholar, where I collaborated closely with Prof. Washington Ochieng, FREng.
 I obtained my bachelor’s degree major in Civil Engineering and minor in Law from Zhejiang University in 2017.

 My interdisciplinary background allows me to approach transportation challenges from multiple perspectives, fostering innovative solutions that consider technological, legal, and societal implications.
-I have authored over 20 peer-reviewed publications in journals and conferences, as well as actively contributed to national and municipal research projects.
-Additionally, I am passionate about contributing to the academic community and fostering the next generation of researchers, actively serve as a reviewer for journals and conferences such as IEEE Transactions on Systems, Man and Cybernetics.
+I have authored 25+ peer-reviewed publications in top-tier journals and conferences, and actively contributed to national and municipal research projects.
+I am passionate about contributing to the academic community and fostering the next generation of researchers, actively serving as a reviewer for prestigious journals and conferences such as IEEE Transactions on Systems, Man and Cybernetics.

 Education